 Did you know?
 According to research on directory security methods, modern directory platforms are increasingly using advanced cryptographic techniques like bcrypt with salting to secure sensitive performance data, ensuring that competitive intelligence remains anonymized and protected.

-Leading directory platforms now provide tools to help businesses understand how algorithm changes affect their performance:
+The better directory platforms now give businesses tools to see how algorithm changes affect their performance:

 - Algorithm update notifications